Hope Dionysus

 The Hope Dionysus is a statue of Dionysus, the god of wine, wearing a panther skin and casually stretching his left arm over a smaller figure of a woman, in a Neo Attic or archaic pose.
+This woman is believed to represent Spes, the Roman personification of Hope.

 This statue, 821/4 in.
 (2.1 m) high, dates to between 27 BC and 68 AD.
 It was once owned by the 18th-century British antiquities collector Thomas Hope (hence the name), and later belonged to a descendant of Benjamin Franklin, before being acquired by the Metropolitan Museum of Art in 1990.